adarnimrod/resume/resume.rst

    monitoring and growth projection.

 :2008-2013:
-  Technical director of Haifa's cinematheque.
+  Technical director of Haifa's Cinematheque.
 Setup a windows based ticketing system with PowerShell automation, new LAMP based web site with online orders, new digital projection system with Linux-based players, networking projection rooms and self built 20TB NAS based on Debian.